UK REIT regime and dividends

 This summary of the REIT rules is a general overview only of the United Kingdom REIT rules and the implications for Land Securities Group PLC (Landsec) and its shareholders.

 It should be regarded as neither comprehensive nor sufficient for making decisions, nor should it be used in place of professional tax advice.
 Land Securities Group PLC accepts no responsibility for any loss arising from any action taken or not taken by any person using this material.

 Landsec has been a Real Estate Investment Trust (REIT) since the UK introduced the status in 2007.
 REITs exist in many countries and are widely understood as a cost-efficient way to invest in property; as it moves responsibility for the payment of tax from the REIT to its shareholders.

-The UK REIT regime removed the previous double level of taxation and allows our shareholders to be taxed on Property Income Distributions (PID) from investment property according to their own tax status.
+Previously, there was an effective double level of taxation for some investors in property companies, firstly in the company and a second when received by the shareholders.
+The UK REIT regime removed this double level of taxation and allows our shareholders to be taxed on Property Income Distributions (PID) from investment property according to their own tax status.
 This gives our shareholders a similar tax outcome to owning property directly.